-Shirley Temple cupcakes are perfect celebration cupcakes for kids!
+Shirley Temple cupcakes are perfect celebration cupcakes for kids when you need something classier than funfetti cupcakes!
 Shirley Temple cupcakes are inspired by the Shirley Temple cocktail and contain grenadine, lemon, and lime.

 I remember that, as a kid, it felt so grown-up to be able to go up to the bar at a wedding and order a cocktail.
 The drink of choice for all the kids was always a Shirley Temple.
 The cocktail is made with lemon-lime soda and grenadine, and always topped with a maraschino cherry.

 These Shirley Temple cupcakes are moist and light (they use a similar base recipe to my perfect vanilla cupcakes).
 They are flavored with fresh lemon and lime zest.
 And, of course, there is grenadine in both the cupcakes and the frosting.

 Special Ingredients for Shirley Temple Cupcakes